readthedocs/blog/search-improvements.rst

 is improved in many ways like test coverage and documentations.
 So its easy for any contributor to start working on the search functionality

-Contributor Wanted
+Contributors Wanted
 ^^^^^^^^^^^^^^^^^^
 As Read The Docs is an open source project backed by a small team of developers, most of them are busy to keep things up and running only.
 Therefore, its quite hard for them to take time to implement new features.
 If you know some bit of Django or Python and Elasticsearch, you can contribute into the search functionality of Read The Docs.
-If you need any support to start contributing, you can knock me or any member of  Read The Docs team.
+If you need any support to start contributing, you can get in touch with me or any member of  Read The Docs team.
 You can find all of us at `#readthedocs` freenode IRC channel or `readthedocs gitter`_ channel.
 I am `safwan` at IRC and `@safwanrahman` at gitter.